joaogabrielfer/json-parser/README.md

 # json-parser

-Simple json parser written in haskell, using parsec, for learning purposes.
+Simple json parser written in haskell with interactive querying repl, using parsec, for learning purposes.

 ## Building
 ```console